Elias Díaz Player Props: Rockies vs. Brewers

-Elias Diaz -- hitting .324 with two doubles, a home run, three walks and five RBI in his past 10 games -- will be in action for the Colorado Rockies against the Milwaukee Brewers, with Eric Lauer on the hill, on May 3 at 8:40 PM ET.
+Elias Diaz -- with a slugging percentage of .432 in his past 10 games, including no homers) -- will be in action for the Colorado Rockies against the Milwaukee Brewers, with Wade Miley on the mound, on May 4 at 3:10 PM ET.

-In his most recent game, he hit a home run while going 2-for-4 against the Brewers.
+In his most recent appearance, he strung together two hits (going 2-for-4 with an RBI) against the Brewers.

 Elias Díaz Game Info & Props vs. the Brewers